fritzone/funkplot/help/mds/kw_script.md

 ## The **script** keyword

 It is possible to embed python scripts in **fũnkplot** code.
-The following syntax is used to achieve this:
+The following syntax is used to insert a block of python scriptlets:

 ```
 python script begin